gsimon75-web/Vue_MySQL_Example/README.md

     It is already up.
 First: why would it be down, and second: we have just tested it via the DB service IP and via the LoadBalancer as well, and it worked.

-    This is like "Restart your computer.
+    This is like the joke tech-support response of "Restart your computer.
 If it is switched off, then switch it on and then restart it."

 7. "Add a route between the IP address of the exposed service on the master..."